Great quality, mahogany Sheraton Revival armchair, with intricately inlaid dial - antique

 Excellent quality, mahogany Sheraton Revival armchair, intricately inlaid with a shield and carved backrest and arms, standing on carved cabriole legs, all in original condition.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Interesting and noteworthy are antique products in Rococo style and Louis XV style.
+Next is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to further emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive.
-Brown stains, cornices, sturdy bases, and bas-reliefs were used.
-These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character depending on the nation.
-This is especially important when searching for elegant antique pieces suitable for your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character depending on the nation.
+This is especially important when searching for an elegant antique piece that suits your interior.

 Attributes / Details